 Our missions have three aims:

-First, we aim to make a significant number of converts in a single week.
-The teams we send are people who are experienced in mission, and well used to making converts.
-The team will come for a week of reaping what the church through its good works has been sowing for years.
+First, we aim to see a significant number of new Christians in a single week.
+The teams we send experienced in mission, and used to helping people find faith.
+The team come for a week, reaping what the church through its good works has been sowing for years.

-Second, we aim to recruit a significant number of people to take part in an enquiry course (perhaps Alpha, or TMT’s course Beyond Ourselves) which will follow the mission week.
+Second, we aim to recruit a significant number of people to take part in an enquiry course (perhaps Alpha, or our course Beyond Ourselves) which will follow the mission week.

 Third, and perhaps most importantly, we aim to greatly increase the confidence of the church regarding evangelism.
-When we leave, we hope to leave behind a church which believes that with God’s help it can continue to grow and make converts without outside help.
+When we leave, we hope to leave behind a church which believes that with God’s help it can continue to grow and lead people to faith without outside help.

 Criteria for going ahead with a mission

-We do not always agree to send a mission team.
-Churches must meet the following criteria:
+For a mission to be successful, churches must meet the following criteria: